Potash Disappoints

 Potash Corp.
-(POT) has just reported its third-quarter results, missing analysts’ estimates with adjusted earnings of just $0.09 per share.
-The reason for this underperformance is the weakness in the company’s nitrogen and phosphate segments.
-In nitrogen segment, the company sold 1.6 million tons at an average price of $168 per ton compared to second quarter sales of 1.6 million tons at an average price of $223 per ton.
+(POT) has just reported its third-quarter results, missing analysts' estimates with adjusted earnings of just $0.09 per share.
+The reason for this underperformance is the weakness in the company's nitrogen and phosphate segments.
+In nitrogen segment, the company sold 1.6 million tons at an average price of $168 per ton compared to second-quarter sales of 1.6 million tons at an average price of $223 per ton.
 Despite this huge drop in the average realized price, the segment managed to stay gross margin positive due to a decrease in costs from $182 per ton to $157 per ton.

 In phosphate segment, the decrease in costs from $452 per ton in the second quarter to $420 per ton in the third quarter was not able to offset the decrease in price, which dropped from $407 per ton in the second quarter to $365 per ton in the third quarter.
 As a result, the segment recorded a negative gross margin of $45 million.